Alexandre-Vernet/Portfolio/README.md

 </p>

-This repository contains the source code for my personal portfolio, developed using React.
+This repository contains the source code for my personal freelance portfolio, built with HTML, CSS, and vanilla JavaScript.
+It showcases my skills, projects, and professional experiences as a web developer.

-## Features
+- ✨ Features

-Showcase of my skills, projects and professional experiences.
+- 📌 Presentation of my skills and professional background
-Ability to contact me through a contact form.
-Responsive design for optimal viewing on different devices.
+- 💼 Showcase of recent projects with clear descriptions
+- 📬 Contact form for direct inquiries
+- 📱 Fully responsive design for desktops, tablets, and mobile devices
+- ⚡ SEO-friendly with proper meta tags and Open Graph support
+- 🌐 Optional smooth scroll and section animations for a modern feel

-## Technologies Used
+🛠️ Technologies

-- React
-- PWA
-- Nginx
-- Docker
+HTML / CSS / JavaScript – Lightweight, SEO-friendly frontend

+Nginx – For serving static files

+Docker – For easy containerized deployment